The following article is an excerpt from "A Book of Bible Study"

 Peter then qualified his statement by saying that the promise is for “as many as the Lord our God will call to Himself”, not only from among the Jews but also from among the Gentiles as well, just as Paul also taught in Romans 9:22-24.
 Therefore, we see that the promise of salvation through faith in Christ is for all races of men, for as many as the Lord our God will call to Himself from among them all.
 The determining factor mentioned here by Peter is God’s calling, which is consistent with many other passages of Scripture that we have considered previously.

 From an examination of the context of the broader passages within which John 12:32 and 1 Timothy 2:4-5 are found, we see that the reference to “all men” in both of these passages refers to “all races of men”, or all men categorically, and not to all men individually, as in the sense of each and every person who has ever been born.
-These verses cannot be interpreted as meaning that an “offer” of salvation is “available” to each and every person who has ever been born.
+These verses cannot be interpreted as meaning that an “offer” of salvation is “available” to every person who has ever been born.
 Rather these passages mean that God’s plan of salvation through Jesus Christ includes all races of men, as many individuals as the Lord our God will call from among them all, as Peter also taught in Acts 2:39.

 Doesn’t the Bible Say that God Does Not Want Anyone to Perish?